linhtran1003/fc-barcelona-performance-analysis/README.md

 - The analysis of FC Barcelona's financial situation can be interpreted further by its Squad Cost Limit in La Liga compared to their rival, Real Madrid.
 Squad Cost Limit (LCPD) is a measure set by La Liga which define the maximum amount a club may spend on registered players, coaching staff, and youth system expenses (including salaries, amortizations, and agent fees).
 - From 2019 to current season, FC Barcelona's Squad Cost Limit experienced major fluctuations that closely reflects their sporting performance trends:
-  - Barcelona’s Squad Cost Limit collapsed from €671M (19/20) to negative levels in 21/22, forcing the club under a restrictive “1:4” - allowing only 25% reinvestment of income rule - limiting their ability to renew contract of key players such as Messi and and sign new high-quality contracts.
+  - Barcelona’s Squad Cost Limit dropped 121% from €671M (2019/20) to –€144M (2021/22), forcing the club under a restrictive “1:4” - allowing only 25% reinvestment of income rule - limiting their ability to renew contract of key players such as Messi and and sign new high-quality contracts.
-  - In the 2022/23 season, the club saw a temporary recovery of the limit due to the activation of the four "economic fever", including the sales of 25% of future television rights and other assets of the club such as 49% of Barça Studio.
+  - In the 2022/23 season, the club saw a significant but temporary recovery of the limit due to the activation of the four "economic fever", including the sales of 25% of future television rights and other assets of the club such as 49% of Barça Studio.
 The limit rebounded to €656M, supporting key transfer and winning the La Liga title of the season.
   - However, financing the club's future can only exchange for short-term liquidity as from 2023/24 til recently, the club's financial situation continues fluctuating.
 Although the Squad Cost Limit initially improved in 24/25, it declined slightly this current season (25/26).
 Unvalidated revenue from the sale of VIP seats and delayed return to the Spotify Camp Nou reduced expected income, limiting summer transfer signings.
 - Real Madrid, meanwhile, remained stable above €700M after experiencing slightly declined in 20/21 due to COVID-19, highlighting divergent financial trajectories between the two rivals.
 - **Overall**: Financial constraints correlate with performance: poorer seasons coincide with the lowest salary caps, restricted transfer activity, and reduced squad depth.